 So what makes for an ideal clip fit?
 While every farrier and horse are different – there are a few basic landmarks nearly all can agree on.

 To do this, I begin by trimming the hoof, then determining how I want to shoe to fit by holding the shoe onto the foot and tracing its perimeter with a silver Sharpie.
-This not only ensures accuracy when I grind the shoe to shape it, but it also gives me a template to work off creating a healthy marriage between the clip and the hoof wall.
+This not only ensures accuracy when I grind the shoe to shape it, but it also provides a template to create a healthy marriage between the clip and the hoof wall.

-One of the best techniques I learned to accomplish this is from Bob Pethick of Bedminster, New Jersey.
-A very talented shoer, he showed me how he uses a small rasp to create a tailored fit for his clips.
+Bob Pethick of Bedminster, New Jersey, taught me how to accomplish this technique.
+Bob is a very talented shoer, and he showed me how he uses a small rasp to create a tailored fit for his clips.
 The rasp allows you to be precise in exactly where and how much hoof wall you take.
 Be sure to take your time with this technique because you cannot replace the wall you take.
-I always remind myself to be mindful and methodic about it.
-Better to check, modify and recheck a few times over than create a poor fit.
+I always remind myself to be mindful and methodical about it.
+Better to check, modify, and re-check as much as necessary than to create a poor fit.
 When you feel you’ve got it just right, you should be able to run your hand across it and feel the clip blended smoothly into place.
-No light or space between any contact areas of your clip, no presence of excessive pinching or bends.
+There should be no light or space between any contact areas of your clip, and there should be no evidence of excessive pinching or bends.

-With the EasyShoe Flex, it is essential that you create a fit for your shoe and your clips that you are willing to stay committed to once you’ve nailed the horse up.
-This is simply because the urethane material is near impossible to modify without a grinder.
+With the EasyShoe Flex, it is essential that you create a fit that you are completely satisfied with before you nail it down because the urethane material is nearly impossible to modify without a grinder.

 1. Trying to tap the clip into place after it has been nailed on.
 The clips are made of spring steel, meaning this metal has memory and it will only bounce back at you.

 4. Using the incorrect nails.
 There is a notable difference between driving a nail through a metal shoe and one with urethane material such as the EasyShoe Flex.
-Marking your nail holes and predrilling them can be helpful, but selecting the right nails for the job is arguably the most important.
-My two nails of choice for the EasyShoe Flex include the Liberty Slim Blade 5 Combo nail and the Capewell Endura Slim Blade.
+Marking your nail holes and predrilling them can be helpful, but selecting the right nails for the job is arguably more important.
+My two nails of choice for the EasyShoe Flex are the Liberty Slim Blade 5 Combo nail and the Capewell Endura Slim Blade.
 When I am working on a particularly thin-walled horse, I prefer to use the Capewell Endura Slim Blade.
 It maintains its integrity but has a slimmer blade in comparison to the Liberty copper nails.
-I’ve had great success and highly recommend it.
+I’ve had great success with it, and I would highly recommend it.

 From my experience, attention to detail is what makes the ultimate difference in a horse’s performance.
-In the competitive world, the sum of the details results in a winning round or won race.
-But the details matter and have a positive impact beyond the ribbons too.
-If we can achieve a better fit for our horses, if we can increase their comfort levels, then we are making a valuable contribution to our horses overall wellbeing that in my opinion is well worth making.
-By taking a little time to get to know the EasyShoe Flex and its clips – it’s my hope you’ll see the difference too!
+In the competitive world, the sum of the details results in a winning round or a won race.
+However, the details matter and have a positive impact beyond the ribbons.
+If we can achieve a better fit for our horses and increase their comfort levels, then we are making a valuable contribution to our horses overall well being that, in my opinion, is well worth making.
+By taking a little time to get to know the EasyShoe Flex and its clips, it’s my hope that you’ll see the difference, too.